 Digital literacy is a topic for future learning in any content area.
 Students must understand how to find, evaluate, and use resources ethically.
 Librarians and teachers should be working collaboratively.
-Finding the right tools at each level will help teachers and librarians to effectively teach this difficult topic.
+Finding the right tools at each level will help teachers and librarians effectively teach this complex topic.
 As a stakeholder, consider the following:

-- Access to grade appropriate videos, websites and supplemental materials.
+- Access to grade-appropriate videos, websites, and supplemental materials.

 - Providing updates as technology advances.